 K. Notice.
-Notice of any regular or special meeting shall be given at least five (5) days previous thereto by written notice delivered either personally, by telegraph, teletype, facsimile, or other form of wire or wireless communication, or by mail to each director at his or her business or home address.
+Notice of any regular or special meeting of the Board of Directors shall be given at least five (5) days previous thereto by written or printed notice stating the place, day and hour of the meeting shall be delivered to each member of the Board of Directors, either by US mail to such Directors address of record or by e-mail to each Director's e-mail address of record.
 Written notice shall be deemed effective at the earliest of the following: (i) When received; (ii) five days after its deposit in the United States mail, as evidenced by the postmark, if mailed correctly and with first class postage affixed; or (iii) on the date shown on the return receipt, if sent by registered or certified mail, return receipt requested, and the receipt is singed by or on behalf of the addressee.
 Any director may waive notice of any meeting.
 The attendance of a director at any meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board of Directors need be specified in the notice or waiver of notice of such meeting.

 L. Quorum.
 A majority of the whole Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.